json-schema-org/understanding-json-schema/source/reference/combining.rst

 not
 ---

-This doesn't strictly combine schemas, but it fits well on this page along with other things that help to modify the effect of schemas in some way.
+This doesn't strictly combine schemas, but it belongs in this chapter along with other things that help to modify the effect of schemas in some way.
 The ``not`` keyword declares that a instance validates if it doesn't validate against the given subschema.